excitingx/Calligraphy-Evaluation/README.md

 MCNN-LSTM_WriteStateReg.py is the main the process of recognization.

 3. evaluation:
-- similar_feature_data.csv is the similarity data of the writing traces between the strokes of the trainee and the teacher.
+- similar_feature_data.csv is the similarity data of the writing traces between the strokes of the students and the teacher.
 - artificial_score.csv is the scorec by teachers.
 - score_regression.py is the regression model used to predict the score.